wasmup/Books-I-ve-Finished-Reading/README.md

 # Books-I-ve-Finished-Reading
 Books I've Finished Reading

+---

+## Practical Event-Driven Microservices Architecture

+---

+## Scalability Patterns Best Practices for Designing High Volume Websites
+Mean Time Between Failures (MTBF): This is defined as the difference of Total Time Elapsed and Total Downtime divided by the number of failures.

+MTBF = (Total Time Elapsed - Total Downtime)/(Number of failures)

+Mean Time to Repair (MTTR): This is defined as the average time taken to repair a failed component.

+Availability (%) = (Total Time Elapsed - Total Downtime)/(Total Time Elapsed)

+---

+## Software Engineering at Google
+software engineering task is a team effort.
+even the most innocuous change will break something .
+“It’s program‐ming if ‘clever’ is a compliment, but it’s software engineering if ‘clever’ is an accusation.”
+Practice and expertise are great drivers of efficiency and reliability.

+42

+---

 ## Complex Enterprise Architecture by John D. McDowall
 A large corporation is an enterprise, but that corporation may also have multiple divisions, each of which is an enterprise in its own right.